Ury House undergoing restoration as part of a Â£80million development

 Originally an enclosure castle of the 13th century it was added to over the years and was occupied as late as 1935.
 There are no plans for intervention and, indeed, what could be done with such an intractable site we must ask?

-Not all sites merit restoration however; the cost of rehabilitating such mansions is vast and if ‘restored’ to what use can they be put to generate income and to guarantee their future?
+Not all sites merit restoration however - the cost of rehabilitating such mansions is vast, and if ‘restored’, to what use can they be put to, and how to generate the income required to guarantee their future?